 - Move the Web Forward – One stop shop for keeping abreast of web standards and getting involved in the community

-- jQuery – Most popular JavaScript framework for rapid web development
+- jQuery – Most popular JavaScript library for rapid web development (though use with caution – easy to produce spaghetti code if you’re not careful)

 - Twitter Bootstrap – UI framework that makes it really easy to get a good UI up and running very quickly